verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] I wish I knew how to quit you.
 - [ ] I'm the "nagma nagma" to your "kalma kalma".
 - [ ] I'm a collection of dismantled almosts.
+- [ ] Detail oriented while also seeing the big picture.